alexandrestein/gotinydb/README.md

 have the form of `[]byte{}`.
 This will adds and updates existing values.

-To get some data from the collection directly from the ID:
+### Get some data from the collection directly by it's the ID:
 ```golang
 getErr := col.Get(objectID, receiver)
 if getErr != nil {